tdeitch/groupme-backup/README.md

         }
     }

+- "groupname": The name you want to call your group.
+This does not have to be the same as the name in GroupMe.
+- "logfile": The file to read and write new messages to/from.
+Be sure it's not world-readable, but that it can be read and written to by index.php.
+- "password": An SHA512 hash of the password you want to use to (semi-)secure your chat.
-where "profiles" is a map from GroupMe nicknames to Facebook profile names.
+- "profiles": A map from GroupMe nicknames to Facebook profile names.